CLS Health Sleep Center

 Types of Studies

-Most of the sleep studies are performed as outpatient procedures at Clear Lake Sleep Center.
+Most of the sleep studies are performed as outpatient procedures.
 All of our sleep rooms are private and have adjoining full bathrooms.
 Some patients may be required to have home sleep testing.
 Usually, this is dictated by a patient’s insurance company.
 Also, if clinically indicated, an in-patient study can be ordered and the patient will be monitored in the hospital.

 During the study, you will be monitored.
 There will be digital video recordings of you sleeping.
-These video recordings are completely confidential as all data is being collected on patients at the St. Joseph Medical Center Webster Sleep Center.
+These video recordings are completely confidential as all data is being collected on patients at the CLS Health Sleep Center.
 Please note: it’s not possible to obtain your video records because it requires a special software program.

 - Nocturnal Polysomnogram (NPSG) – A nocturnal polysomnogram is an overnight test of sleep cycles and stages through the use of continuous recordings of brain waves, the electrical activity of muscles, eye movement, respiratory rate, blood pressure, blood oxygen saturation, and heart rhythm.